NicolaFolchi/tuiterapp/README.md

 TODOS:

-<del>Create my backend server so the application will sustain by itself and develop the login/register capability. </del>
+- <del>Create my backend server so the application will sustain by itself and develop the login/register capability. </del>
-Prevent unauthorized users to access the application through the main url route. keep sessions active for a period of time (cookie management).
+- Prevent unauthorized users to access the application through the main url route.
+- Keep sessions active for a period of time (cookie management).
-Publish and host the application.
+- Publish and host the application.